cphellipematos/Avatar/README.md

 # Technologies
 - .Net Core C#
-- .EF Core
+- EF Core
 - Simple Injector
 - Restfull API
-- And a person that really love to look for new stuff.
+- And a person that really loves to look for new stuff.